 Tips for Proper Form and Safety

-Start Slow and Gradually Increase Intensity
+Start Slow and Gradually Increase the Intensity

 When starting an exercise routine to alleviate lower back pain, it is important to start slow and gradually increase the intensity.
 This approach allows your body to adapt and avoid overexertion or injury.
 Here are some practical tips to keep in mind: